 If you want to find a parking space, it’s better to come outside of peak times – the earlier, the better.
 It is the same way to find a good spot to lay your towel.

 Look at the sea conditions before driving to Mosteiros.
-Do not enter the water if the waves are big and if you do not see any swimmers in it.
-Also, be aware of the Portuguese man-of-war, which is most prevalent in the springtime.
-This is a type of ‘jellyfish’ that is very harmful and can lead to severe burns.
+Do not enter the water if the waves are high and you do not see any swimmers.
+Also, be aware of the Portuguese Man-of-War jellyfish, which is most prevalent in the springtime.
+This is a type of ‘jellyfish’ that is highly dangerous and can cause severe burns.

 Nearby Attractions